 Interest Rate Risk.
 The Commissioner is exposed to risks arising from movements in interest rates.
 The Treasury Management Strategy aims to mitigate these risks through the interest rate risk indicator.
-At 31 March 2022, all of the £29.7m of principal borrowed was at fixed rates. £57m of the OPCC's investment balance at 31 March 2022 was exposed to variable interest rates, including £15m of floating rate notes.
-The OPCC's investments in diversified income pooled funds (£1.5m at 31 March 2022) also have some exposure to interest rate risk.
+At 31 March 2023, all of the £29.7m of principal borrowed was at fixed rates. £101.8m of the OPCC's investment balance at 31 March 2023 was exposed to variable interest rates.
+The OPCC's investments in diversified income pooled funds (£4m at 31 March 2023) also have some exposure to interest rate risk.